-The American Express® Premier Rewards Gold Card, a fancier version of the American Express Gold Card, will interest those of you who spend more than $30,000 a year and who like a rewards card that gives you up to 3 points for every $1 spent.
-This charge card has a slightly higher annual fee than the Gold Card, so you may be wondering if the Premier Rewards Gold Card is really worth the higher annual fee.
+The American Express® Premier Rewards Gold Card, a fancier version of the American Express Gold Card, may interest those of you who spend more than $30,000 a year and who like a rewards card that gives you up to 3 points for every $1 spent.
+This charge card by American Express, a DailyMarkets.com advertiser, has a slightly higher annual fee than the Gold Card, so you may be wondering if you should fork out a bit more for the Premier Rewards Gold Card.

-To help you decide that, I’ve done a detailed review of the American Express Premier Rewards Gold Card, in my opinion, one of American Express’ best credit cards in the U.S. offering rewards, and I will tell you if I think this card is better than the Gold Card for $50 more in annual fee.
+To help you decide that, I’ve done a detailed review of the American Express Premier Rewards Gold Card, which in my opinion, is a good choice of card in the U.S. for frequent flyers, and I will tell you if I think this card is better than the Gold Card for $50 more in annual fee.

 Things We Like About This Card

 Earn 25,000 Membership Rewards® points after spending $2,000 on purchases during the first three months of being a cardmember.
 This can be achieved if you spend around $680 a month.
 25,000 points can be redeemed for up to $250 in gift cards.

 No interest.
 Since this is a charge card, you need to pay in full every month, thus there is no need to pay any interest.